-The BUF20800 is a programmable voltage reference generator designed for gamma correction in TFT-LCD panels.
+The BUF20820 is a programmable voltage reference generator designed for gamma correction in TFT-LCD panels.
 It provides 18 programmable outputs for gamma correction and two channels for V{COM} adjustment, each with 10-bit resolution.
+It offers on-chip One-Time Programmable (OTP) memory that allows the user to store the gamma voltages on-chip.
+This eliminates the need for an external EEPROM.

 This programmability replaces the traditional, timeconsuming process of changing resistor values to optimize the various gamma voltages and allows designers to determine the correct gamma voltages for a panel very quickly.
-Required changes can also be easily implemented without hardware changes.
+Required voltage changes can also be easily implemented without hardware changes.

-The BUF20800 uses TI's latest, small-geometry analog CMOS process, which makes it a very competitive choice for full production, not just evaluation.
+The BUF20820 uses TI's latest, small-geometry analog CMOS process, which makes it a very competitive choice for full production, not just evaluation.

 Programming of each output occurs through an industrystandard, two-wire serial interface.
-Unlike existing programmable buffers, the BUF20800 offers a high-speed mode that allows clock speeds up to 3.4MHz.
+Unlike existing programmable buffers, the BUF20820 offers a high-speed mode that allows clock speeds up to 3.4MHz.

-For lower channel count, please contact your local sales or marketing representative.
+For lower or higher channel count, please contact your local sales or marketing representative.

-The BUF20800 is available in an HTSSOP-38 PowerPADTM package.
+The BUF20820 is available in an HTSSOP-38 PowerPADTM package.
 It is specified from -40°C to +85°C.

-BUF20800 RELATED PRODUCTS
+BUF20820 RELATED PRODUCTS

-FEATURES PRODUCT 18-Channel Programmable, Two V {COM} + OTP Memory BUF20820 12-Channel Programmable Buffer, 10-Bit BUF12800 Programmable V {COM} BUF01900 11-, 6-, 4-Channel Gamma Correction Buffer, 18V Supply BUFxx704 High-Speed V {COM} , 1 and 2 Channels SN10501 Complete LCD DC/DC Solution TPS65100
+FEATURES PRODUCT 18-Channel Programmable, Two V {COM} BUF20800 12-Channel Programmable Buffer, 10-Bit BUF12800 Programmable V {COM} with Memory BUF01900 10-Channel Gamma Correction Buffer, Int V {COM} , 18V Operating Supply Voltage BUF11704 High-Speed V {COM} , 1 and 2 Channels SN10501 Complete LCD DC/DC Solution TPS651xx